-I have been a doula for almost 15 years now and in that time have learnt so much about labour and birth.
+I have been a doula for over 15 years now and in that time have learnt so much about labour and birth.

 As a prenatal yoga teacher and mother I have also learnt a lot… but particularly as a doula.
 The doula is at the coalface of birth – there is no better way to say it.
 We are there the longest time.
 We give the greatest continuity of care over any other caregiver.
 We provide information and we are the pain relief.
 We empower couples to advocate for themselves, and support them in getting what they want.
 And most importantly we ensure mum has a high degree of birth satisfaction!!
 Because birth is hard work and you are doing a great job, always!!

 It was through my work as a doula and those many intimate hours with couples that I created She Births®.
 I saw what worked and what was missing from people’s education prior to birth.
 I saw the emotional hurdles they were not prepared for and the lack of practical tools partners and mums had to draw upon.

 I still attend births and was at four amazingly beautiful births last year – each one different and powerful and yet perfect in its own way.